praisetompane/mathematics/README.md

 - def mathematics⁴(Wildberger, 2011): mathematics is common sense, precise use of language, and logical reasoning, applied to the study of patterns and problem solving.

-- def sides | perspectives of Mathematics:(Hammack, 2018:viii):
-     - computation focused: use the below-mentioned computations to answer practical questions about the world.
-          - primary goals:
-               - solve equations.
-               - compute derivatives.
-               - compute integrals.
-               - multiply matrices.
-               - find determinants.
-               - ...
-          **NB:** Mathematical techniques and procedures used in this side, are founded in the theoretical side.

-     - theoretical focused:
-          - primary goals:
-               - understand Mathematical structures.
-               - prove Mathematical statements.
-               - invent or discover new Mathematical theorems or theories.
-               - use Mathematics to study itself.
-               - ...

 - def creation | discovery:
      - [the mathematical method](03_mathematical_logic_and_foundations/the_mathematical_method.txt)